SergeyProger/reactnd-project-myreads-starter/README.md

 Of course, you are free to start this project from scratch if you wish!
 Just be sure to use [Create React App](https://github.com/facebookincubator/create-react-app) to bootstrap the project.

+# Project ToDo Notes

+1. Break down Shelves and Books into components:
+    * Shelf (Current Reading, Want to Read, Read)
+    * Book
+2. Allow switching of Books to different shelfs
+3. Create search section
+    * Rendering all books
+    * Routing to and from root
+    * Text search filtering

 ## TL;DR

 To get started developing right away: